United States · audience itinerary

 Insider tips

-- ◆Book accommodations and popular tours in advance, especially during peak season.
+- ◆Book accommodations and popular tours/restaurants in advance, especially during peak season.

-- ◆Stay hydrated; the desert air is dry and the sun can be intense.
+- ◆Stay hydrated; the desert air is dry.

-- ◆Respect the natural environment and local culture; pack out what you pack in.
+- ◆Respect the natural environment and stay on marked trails.

 Packing highlights